-The social worker ascribes extra-organizational meaning to the information on economic abuse and creates a continuum between the therapeutic focus and providing relevant aid, such as legal counselling or help with dealing with the bank.
-What worth attention in the banks pilot described here is that an alternative professional knowledge develops: one which recognizes that perhaps a social worker cannot help with economic abuse as much a finance professional.
-Rather than insisting on the value of therapy, the responsibility is transferred onward, to those who have the relevant understanding of rehabilitating economic agency.

-While “therapy” is the dominant organizational practice, whether economic abuse survivors are referred to “legal counselling” or to “assistance from the bank” depends on the social worker’s commitment, even if the social worker has no control over the accessibility of such external resources.
-The heavy workload at the citizen counselling service for example, means that many remain with no solutions.
-Similarly, the treatment of seized bank accounts or debts is extra-organizational.
-It is important to note that these initiatives are not universal and the solutions they offer are not accessible to all the social services divisions, not even to all the violence prevention centers.
-For example, a lawyer working on behalf of a nonprofit organization was available at a certain center until the partnership with the nonprofit ended, with no replacement.
-Thus, locating relevant initiatives becomes a challenging act.
+While “therapy” is the dominant organizational practice, whether economic abuse victim-survivors are referred to “legal counselling” or to “assistance from the bank” depends on the social worker’s commitment, even if the social worker has no control over the accessibility of such external resources.
+As with the NII, the heavy staff workload here means that many victim-survivors remain with no solutions; and, to the extent that solutions are available, they are either not universal or are provided outside of the organization, making even locating relevant external initiatives and services a challenge to staff.

 The basket of therapeutic and practical responses which we found imply the dominance of a therapeutic institutional logic cultivating operational routines that create situations in which no action is taken, and this is explained by a lack of resources.
-Loyalty to the organizational practices validates professionalism in line with four components of the therapeutic institutional logic: (1) a source of authority based on mediating the welfare policy as well as a commitment to providing long-term treatment; (2) an occupational identity that is broad enough to allow for a combination between a therapeutic approach while concurrently seeking more suitable resources; (3) a source of legitimacy for the social workers’ action, which stems from the professional knowledge, skills, and experience they bring to their encounters with women in need of help; and (4) a normative base, derived from the belief that the task is primarily empowerment.
+Loyalty to organizational practices validates professionalism in line with the four institutional logic dimensions:

+Source of authority is based on mediating the welfare policy as well as a commitment to providing long-term treatment,

+Occupational identity is broad enough to allow for an emphasis on the therapeutic approach while concurrently seeking additional, suitable resources,

+Source of legitimacy for the social workers’ action stems from the professional knowledge, skills, and experience they bring to their encounters with women in need of help, and

+The normative base derives from the belief that the task is primarily to empower clients.

-In light of these four aspects of the therapeutic institutional logic, the possible response involves maintaining a commitment to caution, underlining that, basically, stories of economic abuse, are subjective.
-Given that the commitment to caution stems from the perception that the appropriate response should be therapeutic rather than legal, the significance of information regarding economic abuse is diminished in a way that highlights the lack of understanding regarding the woman’s state of emergency.
-This causes the provision of long-term therapeutic treatment to remain a dominant commitment that can only be challenged in extra-organizational ways.
+In summary, these four aspects of institutional logic as revealed in the therapeutic organization mean that possible staff responses involve maintaining a commitment to caution, emphasizing that stories of economic abuse are subjective, diminishing their importance in a way that simultaneously diminishes a sense of urgency in response to the woman’s state of emergency.
+This stance means that the provision of long-term therapeutic treatment remains the dominant commitment and can only be challenged in extra-organizational ways.